 How can I manage my cookies?
 You can control how your web browser deals with cookies by changing your browser settings.

 AboutCookies.org has a great guide on how to do this for all the major browsers, and a lot of other information about cookies.

+Please be aware that our WiFi services may provide access to web sites or App downloads by linking to them.
+We are not responsible for the data policies (including data protection and cookies), content or security of these.
 We recommend that you check the policy of each website you visit and contact the owner or operator of such website if you have concerns or questions.